 If there is one thing I could probably eat for the rest of my life and never get sick of, it would be naan.
-Little pillows of ghee slathered awesomeness, naan accompanies nearly every Indian meal.
+Little pillows of ghee-slathered awesomeness, naan accompanies nearly every Indian meal.

-While traditional naan is prepared in a tandoori oven, you can easily make your very own naan with your broiler and a pizza stone – right in the comfort of your own home.
+But did you know that you can easily make your very own naan with just your broiler and a pizza stone, right in the comfort of your own home?

 Fortunately for us Indian food lovers, ghee is also becoming more and more readily available in the dairy aisle as it gains popularity in the health food markets.